 # Module installer class

-There are two ways to install a MikoPBX module to the system:
+There are two ways to install a module:

 ```php